Ahead of the curve in mass timber manufacturing

 A geometric graphic of a timber structure surface with curves.

 Geometric planning and analysis of curved timber components for point-supported timber structures.
-This image was not created using Generative AI.
 Image Credit - Dylan Wood, Braden Lawrie

 By Catherine Jarmin Miller, Office of the Vice President for Research and Innovation